 You can further add performance data of past marketing campaigns to check what worked and what didn’t – it gives the AI model more context to work with.
 You will have to tweak your prompts to get efficient outputs, but the results are well worth it.
 Who knows, it might just help you create an ad that goes viral!

-Synthetic users allow product teams to empathize with their users and create new products, features, and functionalities that align with consumer needs and expectations.
+Synthetic users help product teams empathize with their users and create new products, features, and functionalities that align with consumer needs and expectations.
 You can simulate usage scenarios to identify potential problems and ensure that your product functions well in different situations.

 To learn more about the applications of synthetic users in marketing and user testing, read our post titled “13 Practical Use Cases of Synthetic Research by Delve AI.”

 No matter how fancy AI gets, there are way too many limitations of synthetic users than meets the eye.
 Synthetic personas are built using machine learning models, so they are very useful in scenarios where actual customer data is scarce or limited.
-However, there are some things you need to know before incorporating them into your workflow.
+However, you need to keep some things in mind before incorporating them into your workflow.

 To begin with, synthetic personas have a tough time capturing the full range of human behavior and actions; their responses can be too simplified, generic, or logical.
 Human beings are not always logical – we are influenced by various internal and external factors (like our personal experiences, personalities, opinions, and values) that govern the way we function and respond to things.